Please change your location to view this page.

-It is often necessary to register as a charity to access charitable tax concessions (discussed further on our Tax page).
+It is often necessary to register as a charity to access charitable tax concessions (discussed further on our tax webpage).
 There are other benefits to registering as a charity, such as being listed on the public register of charities and being able to use the 'Registered Charity Tick' logo (right), which can encourage public trust in your organisation.

 In general, being registered as a charity comes with extra reporting obligations.
 However, in some instances, reporting will be reduced (for example, for companies limited by guarantee that are registered as charities).
-See Charity Reporting for more information.
+See our webpage on charity reporting for more information.

 Definition of 'charity'

 Since 1 January 2014, Australia has a statutory definition for charity at a federal level.
 Before this, charity was defined in case law (judge made law) and was difficult to identify and apply.
 To meet the statutory definition of charity, a group must have charitable purposes (defined in the legislation) and operate for the public benefit.
 There are some exclusions.

 An organisation may be a charity but choose not to register as a charity with the ACNC.
 An unregistered charity could still be considered a charity under common law.
 When state-based laws refer to 'charity', they mean the common law (case law) understanding of the term.
 This common law understanding of ‘charity’ is often relevant at a state level to fundraising laws and state tax concessions (such as stamp duty exemptions).